usnistgov/WebDeepZoomToolkit/README.md

 guarantees, expressed or implied, about its quality, reliability, or any other characteristic.
 We would appreciate acknowledgement if the software is used.

+## 3D-Support

+To enable this software to navigate through slices image in adequation with the navigation per frame, the files : openseedragon-movie.js, manifest.js, toolbar.js and viewer.js, have been updated.

+A new slider provide the navigation per slice when a layer have correct properties, like them of "Moche xy-energy-slice" in the file manifest.json, whithout breaking the functionnality of navigation per frame.

+Then, a new module was created whithout any informations for the moment, but related to a layer when it is navigable per slice, like "Moche xy-energy-slice".